Political activity policies

 Federal law prohibits United from contributing corporate funds to candidates for federal office.
-Accordingly, United does not contribute corporate funds to federal candidates, federal political parties, or federal PACs.
-United does not make direct independent expenditures urging the defeat or election of a candidate and does not contribute to independent expenditure committees, or so-called ‘Super PACs.’
+Accordingly, United does not contribute corporate funds to federal candidates, federal political parties or federal PACs.
+United does not make direct, independent expenditures urging the defeat or election of any candidate and does not contribute to independent expenditure committees, or so-called ‘Super PACs.’

 United may make contributions to state or local candidate campaigns, parties, political committees, and ballot measures to the extent permitted by applicable law, with the approval of the UAPAC Board of Directors.

 We file publicly available reports that disclose our political contributions with state and local agencies as required by state and local law.
 You can find a list of corporate political contributions below.
 We update this information semi-annually:

 As a business that operates in nearly every state and in countries across the world, we are members of a wide range of organizations, from general business associations to others more specific to our industry.
 As part of our collaborative efforts, United works directly with policymakers as well with coalitions of businesses and NGOs, think tanks and traditional business trade associations that represent a wide variety of United’s policy interests in the general business community and the aviation industry.

 In particular, we belong to a number of industry associations, which we believe gives us a platform to share and receive business expertise and technical knowledge for the betterment of our industry.
 This involvement also allows us to advocate for policies that encourage a thriving and competitive industry and business environment.